MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 [!INCLUDE [feature-preview](../../includes/feature-preview.md)]

 > [!NOTE]
-> Evaluate with the prompt flow has been retired and replaced with Azure AI Evaluate.
+> Evaluate with the Prompt flow SDK has been retired and replaced with Azure AI Evaluation SDK.

 To thoroughly assess the performance of your generative AI application when applied to a substantial dataset, you can evaluate in your development environment with the Azure AI evaluation SDK.
 Given either a test dataset or a target, your generative AI application generations are quantitatively measured with both mathematical based metrics and AI-assisted quality and safety evaluators.
 Built-in or custom evaluators can provide you with comprehensive insights into the application's capabilities and limitations.